-Users often ask whether they may continue using a torque flange that has not been in use for an extended period of time.
-For this reason, HBM has extensively investigated the behavior of torque flanges.
+Users often ask whether they need to continue using a torque sensor that has not been in use for an extended period of time.
+As a result, HBM has extensively investigated the behavior of torque sensors.

-The only way to be absolutely sure is by having it checked and calibrated in a DKD (German Calibration Service)-accredited calibration laboratory, eg at HBM.
-In most cases, however, getting a quick assessment for less critical meas-urements is what is required.
+The only way to be absolutely sure is by having it checked and calibrated in a DakkS (German Calibration Service)-accredited calibration laboratory, eg at HBM.
+In most cases, however, getting a quick assessment for less critical measurements is required.

-This technical article provides users with practical tips for checking torque flanges using the shunt signal and the zero point, explained using the example of the T10F torque flange.
-With respect to the center frequency, the statements apply mutatis mutandis to all measurement flanges.
+This technical article provides users with practical tips for checking torque sensors using the shunt signal and the zero point as explained using the example of the T40B torque sensor.
+With respect to the center frequency, the statements apply mutatis mutandis to all measurement sensors.
 Settings for downstream electronics have not been taken into account and need to be considered separately.

-All HBM torque flanges with contactless measurement signal transmission (eg T10F..., T40..., T12) have a shunt signal .
-It is approx. 50% of the nominal (rated) measuring range and is an absolute value (eg N•m) specified on the type plate and in the manufacturing certificate.
+All HBM torque sensors with contactless measurement signal transmission (e.g. T40B, T12) have a shunt signal .
+It is approximately 50% of the nominal (rated) measuring range and is an absolute value (eg N•m) specified on the type plate and in the manufacturing certificate.